 When preparing to talk to the media, you should clearly understand who your audience is and what messages you want to impart to them.
 Then, concentrate on the tangible, evidence-backed parts of your proposition and let the superlatives come only from your satisfied customers.
 This will help you cut through the noise.

-Align PR with your marketing strategy
+Align PR with your digital marketing strategy

 It is crucial to prepare content materials in advance.
 Create a fintech content marketing strategy, a media kit with well-developed designs, photos and videos of your product, and a press-release.
 A press-release is not sufficient by itself anymore, but having a document with full info about your product, company and all relevant contacts will make you prepared to pitch to the media.